 Each site is being designed to meet the specific needs of the community with a proposed range of sport, leisure, arts and cultural amenities.

-On June 25, 2012 Council approved the proposed amenities and project financing for each new facility and The City is now proceeding with construction at Quarry Park and Rocky Ridge and in the design phase, preparing to proceed into construction.
+On June 25, 2012, Council approved the proposed amenities and project financing for each new facility and The City is now proceeding with construction at Quarry Park and Rocky Ridge and in the design phase for Great Plains and Seton.

 These four new facilities will provide great spaces to play, learn, grow and connect and are a critical component in developing active, cultural, vibrant and complete communities.